Mandatory Student Fees: Atlanta

 - The Transportation Fee is used to help fund the cost of operating the shuttle service (which transports students to campus from Turner Field), and the cost of leasing over 1,000 parking spaces at Turner Field.
 Additionally, the transportation fee provides for a significant discount on the purchase of monthly MARTA Breezecards.

-- The Health Fee funds three areas of health and psychological wellness for Georgia State University students: (1) Student Health Clinic; (2) Student Health Promotion; and (3) psychiatric services.
-Students may visit the Georgia State University Student Health Clinic to receive ongoing medical consultations and receive prescriptions via appointments or through the urgent sick visit process.
-Psychiatric services, including psychiatric evaluation, medication, management, and clinical consultation, are provided in the Georgia State University Counseling and Testing Center by psychiatrists and psychiatric interns from Emory University Hospital.
+- The Health Fee funds three areas of health and psychological wellness for Georgia State University students: (1) Health Clinic; (2) Student Health Promotion; and (3) Psychiatric Services.
+Students may visit the Georgia State University Health Clinic to receive ongoing medical consultations and receive prescriptions via appointments or through the urgent sick visit process.
+Psychiatric services, including psychiatric evaluation, medication, management, and clinical consultation, are provided in the Georgia State University Counseling & Testing Center by doctors and interns from Emory University Hospital.
 Student Health Promotion supports activities that empower Georgia State University students to make informed healthier choices and achieve academic success.

-- The Student Center Fee provides funding support for the operation and long term repair and replacement of the Student Center (East and West), including the annual bond payment for construction of the Student Center facility.
-The Student Center serves as the community center for the campus community providing meeting and event space, lounge and study space, and student services offices.
-The Student Center hosts over 6,000 events per year and averages over 11,616 patrons in the Center daily.
+- The Student Center Fee provides funding support for the operation and long-term repair and replacement of the Student Center (East and West).
+The Student Center serves as center for the campus community by providing meeting and event spaces, lounge and study spaces and student service offices.
+The Student Center hosts over 8,000 events per year with over 2.4 million visitors per year.

-- The Library Fee provides funding for extended library hours as well as the upkeep and replacement of furnishings in common areas.
+- The Library Fee provides funding for extended library hours and the renovation of library facilities.

-- The International Education Fee supports study abroad by providing scholarships for students to study overseas and provides for compliance with the federally mandated Student and Exchange Visitor Information System, known as SEVIS.
+- The International Education Fee supports Study Abroad by providing scholarships for international study.
+The fee also provides for compliance with the federally mandated Student and Exchange Visitor Information System (SEVIS).

 - The Technology Fee is used primarily to benefit students to assist them in meeting the educational objectives of their academic program by providing access to computers, software, databases, networks and other services.